simonrenoult/code-complexity/README.md

-      --filter <strings>     list of globs (comma separated) to filter -f, --format [format]  format results using table, json or csv -l, --limit [limit]    limit the number of files to output -i, --since [since]    limit the age of the commit analyzed -s, --sort [sort]      sort results (allowed valued: score, churn, complexity or file)
+      --filter <strings>     list of globs (comma separated) to filter -f, --format [format]  format results using table, json or csv -l, --limit [limit]    limit the number of files to output -i, --since [since]    limit analysis to commits more recent in age than date -u, --until [until]    limit analysis to commits older in age than date -s, --sort [sort]      sort results (allowed valued: score, churn, complexity or file)
       -h, --help             display help for command